pfeinsper/21b-indago-rfid-conformance-tester/docs-src/getting_started.md

 ![GPIO schematic](./getting_started/gpio.png){ style="height: 40%; display: block; margin: auto" }
 *GPIO schematic showing jumper connections (image obtained [here](http://modernhackers.com/wp-content/uploads/2019/12/SDRAM-Board-GPIO-Direction-DE10-Standard-DE1-SoC-ArrowSoCKit.png))*

-Once the jumpers are connected, open up the `Nios II Software Build Tools for Eclipse`.
+Once the jumpers are connected, open up the `Nios® II Software Build Tools for Eclipse`.
 You can follow the same steps shown in the ModelSim guide on how to do so.

 After both projects have been imported, right-click on `rfid_test_bsp` ➡️ `BSP Editor`.Make sure that the options are the same as the ones present in the image below (they are **not** the same settings from the ModelSim guide).